Last updated on June 12th, 2026

 There’s a nice list of Finland’s wooden towns on the Visit Finland website.

-All of these towns are along Finland’s south and western coast and most began as Swedish settlements.
+All of these towns are along Finland’s south and western coasts, and most began as Swedish settlements.

-Besides Borgå, I’ve also visited the old wooden neighborhoods of Karleby (Kokkola) and Jakobstad (Pietarsaari).
-Both of these are old seaports along the coast of central Finland, far north of Borgå.
+Besides Borgå, I’ve also visited the old wooden Swedish neighborhoods in Karleby (Kokkola) and Jakobstad (Pietarsaari).
+Both are old seaports along the coast of central Finland, far north of Borgå.

 Karleby (Kokkola) once had both an upper town and lower town area.
-Today only the wooden buildings of working class lower town neighborhood remain intact.
+Today only the wooden buildings of the working-class lower town neighborhood remain intact.
 (Most of the stone buildings in the wealthier part of town were demolished in the early 1900s.)

 Called Neristan, the fine wooden buildings were once the homes and workshops of the city’s sailors and craftsmen.

-Although the town was established by the Swedish king in 1620, the street plan that exists today was developed after 1664 fire.
-Most of the buildings that remain today were constructed in the 19th century, although a few are older.
+Although the town was established by the Swedish king in 1620, the street plan that exists today was developed after a 1664 fire.
+Most remaining buildings were constructed in the 19th century, although a few are older.

 Not far from Neristan, the Norrmalm or Skata neighborhood of Jakobstad (Pietarsaari) features another large collection of wooden houses.